 - Type “ruby patch-edid.rb” in Terminal.

-- Restart your computer, enjoy your monitor.
+- Reboot.
+Enjoy your monitor.

 To undo the changes, either delete the folder you had copied to the Overrides folder (if it didn’t already exist) or replace it with the folder you had backed up.
+You will need to re-enable rootless mode to do this.